opfab/operatorfabric-core/services/core/thirds/README.md

 ```

 ##### now

-Outputs current date as millisecond from epoch. the date is computed from application internal time service and thus may be different from the date that one can compute from javascript api which relies on the browsers' system time.
+outputs the current date in millisecond from epoch.
+The date is computed from application internal time service and thus may be different from the date that one can compute from javascript api which relies on the browsers' system time.

 NB: Due to Handlebars limitation you must provide at least one argument to helpers otherwise, Handlebars will confuse a helper and a variable.
 In the bellow example, we simply pass an empty string.